Research and Creative Interests

 Her research has been published in Journalism and Mass Communication Quarterly, the Journal of Broadcasting and Electronic Media, the Howard Journal of Communication, Communication Research Reports, Electronic News, the International Review for the Sociology of Sport, the Sociology of Sport Journal, Sport in Society, the Journal of Sports Media, the International Journal of Sport Communication, Communication & Sport, and the Journal of Intercultural Communication.

 Lauren was once an All-American gymnast and a Division I springboard diver.
 She is still an avid sports fan today, and counts down the days until football season.
 In her spare time, she enjoys traveling with her husband Kenny Smith.
 Lauren is currently a member of USA Triathlon and regularly competes in duathlons and triathlons.
-She’s an Ironman finisher, and a two-time qualifier for USA Triathlon Age Group National Championships.
+She’s a two-time Ironman finisher, and a three-time qualifier for USA Triathlon Age Group National Championships.